ZERO TOLERANCE ON DISCRIMINATORY LANGUAGE OR CONDUCT

 All players on a team must wear matching jerseys, shorts and socks.

-Only those players who have attained the age of 38 may play in the Over-38 Division, except that each team in the division may have three (3) players who have either: (1) attained the age of 33 or (2) attained the age of 32 and were rostered by the team the previous season.
+Only those players who have attained the age of 40 may play in the Over-40 Division, except that each team in the division may have three (3) players who have either: (1) attained the age of 37 or (2) attained the age of 36 and were rostered by the team the previous season.

-If one of the designated exceptions is a player on a club's non Over-38 Division team, that player shall remain one of the three (3) exceptions unless released by the club or the league office is notified between December 31 and February 15 that the player is no longer an exception.
+If one of the designated exceptions is a player on a club's non Over-40 Division team, that player shall remain one of the three (3) exceptions unless released by the club or the league office is notified between December 31 and February 15 that the player is no longer an exception.
 Any Over-40 team, which adds more than three (3) designated exception players to its roster, or violates 1 or 2 above, shall be subject to forfeit any games played while using the illegal roster as well as a $100 fine to each opposing team where the illegal roster had been used.